-The Bear Claw Poppy requires a specific type of soil to thrive, a gypsiferous soil, soil that contains gypsum.
-Elaine York of The Nature Conservancy says that this kind of soil is only found in Washington County, especially in those areas with a geological formation called the Moenkopii, a type of formation with the right soil exposed.
+The Bear Claw Poppy requires a specific type of soil to thrive, a gypsiferous soil, one that contains gypsum.
+Elaine York of The Nature Conservancy said this kind of soil is only found in Washington County, especially in those areas with a geological formation called the Moenkopii, a type of formation with the right soil exposed.

 “Botanists have been studying the Bear Claw Poppy for 25 years, and to date over 50 percent of its habitat has been lost to development,” York said.
 “You have to protect the habitat where the poppy grows, it is a picky plant, you can’t transplant it, you can’t grow it in a greenhouse, you can’t collect seeds and reproduce it … botanists have collected seeds for years and have had no success.”

-The State of Utah School and Institutional Trust Lands Administration (SITLA) owned large acreage containing the gypsiferous soil, the Moenkopi Formations and thus the Bear Claw Poppy habitats.
+The State of Utah School and Institutional Trust Lands Administration, or SITLA, owned large acreage containing the gypsiferous soil, the Moenkopi Formations and thus the Bear Claw Poppy habitats.
 Among those is an area of gypsum formations called White Dome.
 The White Dome Nature Preserve, as it is now called, is home to the largest gypsum formation; it is located off River Road north of the Southern Parkway.
-In addition to the Bear Claw Poppy, it is habitat for the Siler Pincushion Cactus, which is also threatened, says York, as well as providing protective habitat for several at-risk animal species, including the zebra-tailed lizard and the loggerhead shrike.
+In addition to the Bear Claw Poppy, it is habitat for the Siler Pincushion Cactus, which is also threatened, York said, as well as providing protective habitat for several at-risk animal species, including the zebra-tailed lizard and the loggerhead shrike.

 SITLA approached The Conservancy and the two, along with various federal and state government agencies, including FWS, Utah Department of Transportation and the Bureau of Land Management, entered into a letter of intent in 2005.